Queenie-abosede/Data-Analysis/Los Angeles Crime Data 2020-Present Report.md

 ## 🔍 Observations & Recommendations

-1. Temporal Patterns:
-Crimes are more frequent on Fridays and Saturdays, particularly midday to evening.
+1. Temporal Patterns: Crimes are more frequent on Fridays and Saturdays, particularly midday to evening.

-Targeted patrols during these periods could deter crime.
+- Targeted patrols during these periods could deter crime.

-2. Location Focus:
-Central, Southwest, and 77th Street divisions consistently report higher crime counts — should be focus areas for safety measures.
+2. Location Focus: Central, Southwest, and 77th Street divisions consistently report higher crime counts.
+- Should be focus areas for safety measures.

-3. Crime Type Trends:
+3. Crime Type Trends: Theft and Assault-related crimes dominate.
-Theft and Assault-related crimes dominate; public education and neighborhood watch programs may reduce these offenses.
+- Public education and neighborhood watch programs may reduce these offenses.

-4. Gender Insights:
-Males are slightly more affected, but both genders experience high victimization levels — tailored prevention awareness may help.
+4. Gender Insights: Males are slightly more affected, but both genders experience high victimization levels.
+- Tailored prevention awareness may help.

 5. Future Work:
-Integrate geo-mapping (using Power BI or Tableau) for spatial visualization.
+- Integrate geo-mapping for spatial visualization.

-Expand analysis to include crime resolution rates and suspect demographics.
+- Expand analysis to include crime resolution rates and suspect demographics.